soniyakuchekar71/pytorch-learning-/README.md

 * Create tensors using PyTorch.
 * Check the shape and data type of a tensor.
+* Understand tensor dimensions.
-* Perform basic mathematical operations on tensors.
+* Perform basic mathematical operations.
-* Understand the role of tensors in PyTorch.
+* Reshape tensors.
+* Access tensor values.

 ---